-With many Private Finance Initiative (PFI) projects nearing expiry, your assets will need to be handed back to the public sector in good condition and to support the provision of services thereafter.
+With many Private Finance Initiative (PFI) and Public Private Partnership (PPP) projects in the UK nearing expiry, the assets will need to be handed back to the public sector in good condition and to support the provision of services thereafter.

 At Vercity, our project managers can help you plan and hand back your assets in the most effective way possible.
 Through open dialogue and collaboration with the public sector, we ensure you meet your contractual obligations, whilst planning for the post-concession future of the asset.

 The earlier the better

 The earlier we start planning for handback, the more optimised the process will be.
 Typical workstreams that will need to be addressed, include: